B4B-Climate-prediction/climate-prediction/research/RESEARCH.md

 * Time Series Analysis and Forecasting with Machine Learning: https://www.youtube.com/watch?v=AvG7czmeQfs
 * SINDy: https://arxiv.org/abs/2004.02322

-## ToDo

-* Talk with Baldiri for sharing a dataset to perform the research in this field.
-* Setup a meeting with Niel Yorke from TUD
-<br/><br/>
 # Our Answer
 The main question our team had to answer was the following: __“How could we predict future measurements concerning the internal climate of a building that can be used by the building automation controller and independently as prediction.”__

 To answer this question, a set of subquestions were formulated: